goofybryan/ZarDevs/README.md

 ## Introduction

 I have been working in the .Net environment for years, and as everyone knows, you generate a style of how you code.
 So when it comes to new projects, I always tend to have the same thought patterns.
 So I decided to take some of the ideas I have been toying with and make them available, without time constraints.
+I am also using this to play around with new ideas and technologies.

 ## What is there?